w3f/Grants-Program/applications/fidi-dotsight-analytics.md

   - Technology Choice: The UI’s basis is the same as #1;
   - (i).
 The user-defined SQL, GraphQL, and dashboard metadata will initially live in a public Github with CI/CD and merging logic automated.
 We will opt for storing all metadata in a distributed cloud database, i.e., GCP CloudSQL (PGSQL backend) or BigQuery, as the project evolves post-Milsetone 3.
   - (ii).
 The Data Interface will manifest as a typical stateless GCP microservice mimicking the rest of our data infrastructure, i.e., a Node.js service in the Google App Engine for the execution layer; and CloudSQL (PGSQL) and BQ for the data persistence and caching layers, respectively.
-  - (iiii).
+  - (iii).
 The Data Interface will have an external endpoint queryable by users willing to build on top of it and FiDI itself.
 - Data Mixer
   - Functionality: provides a source of truth for any served data point regardless of the upstream provider; processes the queries
   - Audience: FiDi devs